SanderMiesen/FraiseTagADA_site/index.markdown

 ![Title lengths](Figures/titledisplot.png)

 A first remark is that title lengths cannot be longer than 100 characters, as we can see on the plot above.
 We see a trend for viral videos to be a bit shorter than non-viral ones.
+The difference between the two means are not statistically significant though.

 Next, we can form word clouds for both of them.
 For the non viral sample, we got the following one: